Locations:

 When should I see a healthcare provider about my glucagon levels?

-If you have diabetes and are experiencing frequent episodes of low or high blood sugar, it’s important to contact your healthcare provider.
-Glucagon levels are usually not measured or monitored in people with diabetes, but your provider may need to adjust your medication management (and sometimes lifestyle management) to minimize both low and high blood sugar episodes.
+If you have diabetes and have frequent episodes of low or high blood sugar, it’s important to see your healthcare provider.
+Providers don’t typically measure glucagon levels in people with diabetes.
+But your provider may need to adjust your diabetes management to minimize both low and high blood sugar episodes.

 While other glucagon issues are rare, if you’re having symptoms, it’s essential to figure out the cause.
 Reach out to your healthcare provider.